RSS-Bridge/rss-bridge/docs/10_Bridge_Specific/Reddit.md

 Unfortunately, Reddit also blocked "easy" setup for developer apps: https://old.reddit.com/wiki/api#wiki_read_the_full_api_terms_and_sign_up_for_usage

+The bridge uses Reddit's legacy unauthenticated endpoint by default.
+To use Reddit's OAuth2 API instead, configure both credentials below.

-So currently, to get the bridge to work you need to either:
+If you want to use the OAuth2 API, you need to either:

  - Submit a request for an app using Reddit's Data API **and somehow get it approved by Reddit**.